 How we test AI PCs: The process of lab testing Copilot+ and other AI PCs

-While Microsoft's Copilot+ PCs aren't the first AI PCs we've seen, these are the first laptops that lean heavily on the power and performance of the much more powerful onboard NPU.
-So now we are faced with an interesting new challenge, how do we test AI PCs?
+While Microsoft's Copilot+ PCs aren't the first AI PCs we've seen, they are the first laptops that heavily rely on the power and performance of the much more powerful onboard NPU.
+So now we are faced with an interesting new challenge: How do we test AI PCs?

-We'll naturally put them through a thorough review process using the laptops in our daily work and lives, but Laptop Mag also relies on consistently reproducible tests in our mission to find the best laptops for you.
-And where that is concerned, the short answer is that, as of now, we only have three viable synthetic benchmark tests built to test NPU performance: Geekbench ML and UL's Procyon AI Image Generation and Procyon AI Computer Vision.
+We'll naturally put them through a thorough review process using the laptops in our daily work and lives, but Laptop Mag also relies on consistently reproducible tests in our mission to find the best laptops and best AI PCs for you.
+And where that is concerned, the short answer is that, as of now, we only have three current viable synthetic benchmark tests built to test NPU performance: Geekbench AI and UL's Procyon AI Image Generation and Procyon AI Computer Vision.
 Other available test workloads to test an AI PC are prohibitively difficult and time-consuming to set up and run as part of a typical review process.

-Let's get back to basics before we go any further, before we can determine how to test an AI PC, we need to agree on what makes a laptop an AI PC.
-While all laptops can access some version of cloud-based AI, AI PCs are generally seen as computers with a built-in NPU capable of handling on-device AI.
+Let's get back to basics before we go any further; before we can determine how to test an AI PC, we need to agree on what makes a laptop an AI PC.
+While all laptops can access some version of cloud-based AI, AI PCs are computers with a built-in NPU capable of handling on-device AI.

 What is an NPU?

-An NPU or Neural Processing Unit is a processor dedicated to neural network operations and AI tasks.
-A computer's CPU and GPU can also handle AI workloads, however, the NPU is optimized for parallel computing, which makes them better at handling AI tasks like image generation, speech recognition, background blurring in video calls, and object detection tasks in photo and video editing software.
+An NPU, or Neural Processing Unit, is a processor dedicated to neural network operations and AI tasks.
+A computer's CPU and GPU can also handle AI workloads; however, the NPU is optimized for parallel computing, which makes it better at handling AI tasks like image generation, speech recognition, background blurring in video calls, and object detection tasks in photo and video editing software.

-While laptops without NPUs can access some of these features they will struggle with more intensive AI tasks.
-Thus, Microsoft's Copilot+ program requires more than 40 TOPS (trillions of operations per second) of NPU performance for the laptop to be included.
+While laptops without NPUs can access some of these features, they will struggle with more intensive AI tasks.
+Thus, Microsoft's Copilot+ program requires more than 40 TOPS (trillions of operations per second) of NPU performance for the laptop.

-So far, the only laptops that will meet Microsoft's new requirement are those featuring a Qualcomm Snapdragon X Elite and Snapdragon X Plus chipsets, at the time of publication 9 Copilot+ PCs are available to purchase.
-However, laptops with an AMD Ryzen AI "Strix Point" processor or Intel Core Ultra "Lunar Lake" processor will also become part of the Copilot+ platform when they release later this year.
+So far, the only laptops that will meet Microsoft's new requirement are those featuring Qualcomm Snapdragon X Elite and Snapdragon X Plus chipsets.
+At the time of publication, 9 Copilot+ PCs were available to purchase.
+However, laptops with an AMD Ryzen AI "Strix Point" processor or Intel Core Ultra "Lunar Lake" processor will also become part of the Copilot+ platform when they are released later this year.

 Existing AI Benchmarks